edexter/H_defensa_assembly/scripts/Hamiltonella_assembly/2_Meta-genome_filter.md

+# Meta-genome filtering with BLOBTOOLS 2

+Each of the 14 samples represents a meta-genome of multiple species, but our goal is to generate cleaned Hamiltonella assemblies.
+BLOBTOOLS 2 will now be used to identify and remove non-Hamiltonella contigs from each assembly based on coverage, BUSCO completeness, and BLAST against NCBI databases.

-# Backmap reads to the assembled genomes
+# Step 1.
+Backmap reads to the assembled genomes

-Blobtools needs read coverage for each genome assembly, so we align the raw reads from each sample against each metagenome assembly.
+BLOBTOOLS needs read coverage for each genome assembly, so we align the raw reads from each sample against each metagenome assembly.
 This runs in less than 10 minutes.

 ````bash
 #!/bin/bash